“I never hurt nobody but myself, and that's nobody's business but my own.”

 For their schooling, Alex and Eve attended The Dalton School: an exclusive co-ed private school across Central Park on the Upper East Side of New Eden.

-Eve started attending Broadway shows whenever she could—mostly with Yantra, but occasionally with Ken and Faye—and each time she would come away from the theatre feeling excited, thrilled, alive.
+Eve started attending Broadway shows whenever she could—mostly with Yantra, but occasionally with Ken, Faye, and Alex—and each time she would come away from the theatre feeling excited, thrilled, alive.
 Eve especially loved shows that depicted a tragic heroine discovering her inner beauty despite her seeming outer imperfections and obstacles.
-Eve’s favorite musicals were the ones where a handsome prince would fall in love with an ordinary girl, and carry her away to his castle to live happily ever after.
-Of course, not all the Broadway musicals Eve saw contained this rather childish narrative, or were so predictable and formulaic, but in most there was a way that deep and often painful emotions were expressed openly on stage for all the world to see, but without any trace of shame about doing so.
+Eve’s favorite musicals were the ones where a handsome prince would fall in love with an ordinary girl and carry her away to his castle to live happily ever after.
+Not all the Broadway musicals Eve saw contained this childish fairytale narrative, of course, or were they so predictable and formulaic, but in most there was a way that deep and often painful emotions were expressed openly on stage for all the world to see, but without any trace of shame about doing so.
 This felt so liberating for Eve, and it gave her hope.

 Under Faye’s attentive care, Alex and Eve wanted for nothing.
-The majority of the practical aspects of the twins’ upbringing were performed by Yantra; it was always Yantra who got up at 4am to give them a feed or a reassuring cuddle.
-The area where Faye particularly excelled was in making sure that the twins had everything they needed to succeed in life: a beautiful, comfortable, and safe home environment; abundant healthy, nutritious food; well-made, comfortable, and fashionable clothing; extra tuition to ensure excellent school grades; unlimited pocket money for the little extras they might desire.
-Faye wasn’t afraid of expressing her affection with her children, but the practical side of things was most definitely her forte.
+Most of the practical and physical aspects of the twins’ upbringing, however, were performed by Yantra; it was always Yantra who got up at 4am to give them a feed or a reassuring cuddle.
+The area where Faye excelled, however, was in making sure that the twins had everything they needed to succeed in life: a comfortable and safe home environment; abundant healthy, nutritious food; well-made, comfortable, and fashionable clothing; extra tuition to ensure excellent school grades; unlimited pocket money for the little extras they might desire.
+Faye wasn’t afraid of expressing affection with her children, but the practical side of things was most definitely her forte.

-Eve’s relationship with Faye when she was young was a positive one despite her pervasive negativity about almost everything else in her life.
+Eve’s relationship with Faye when she was young was positive despite her pervasive negativity about almost everything else in her life.
 Eve would say that her mother was the kindest, most generous person she knew, and it was the truth.
-As Eve grew older, however, she started to become aware of a deeper, less altruistic, motivation in Faye’s generous actions; Eve started to interpret the way Faye acted with other people as more and more fake.
+As Eve grew older, however, she started to become aware of a deeper, less altruistic, motivation in Faye’s generous actions, and more and more Eve started to interpret the way Faye acted with other people to be fake.
 Eve felt that her mother tried too hard to make people like her.
-Being overly positive and optimistic just to make other people feel better about themselves felt insincere to Eve, and when Faye was acting this way it could turn Eve’s mood negative very quickly.
+Being overly positive and optimistic just to make other people feel better about themselves felt insincere to Eve, and when Faye was acting this way, it could turn Eve’s mood negative very quickly.
 As Eve’s teenage years progressed, her intolerance to Faye’s sycophantic behavior increased.
 Luckily, by this time Faye was spending more of her time supporting her increasingly famous husband, and the twins didn’t get as much of their mother’s personal attention as they had when they were younger.

 Eve’s relationship with her father was much less well developed.
 Ken Abercrombie simply wasn’t around that much when the twins were little.
-Eve had vague memories from early childhood of a tall, shadowy figure—often smelling of cigarettes, alcohol, and unfamiliar perfume—sneaking into the twins’ room late at night, well after they’d gone to bed.
-Ken would give both Alex and Eve a gentle good-night kiss on their foreheads.
+Eve had vague memories from early childhood of a tall, shadowy figure—smelling of cigarettes, alcohol, and unfamiliar perfume—sneaking into the twins’ room late at night, well after they’d gone to bed.
+Ken would give both Alex and Eve a gentle good night kiss on their foreheads.
 Sometimes he would then sit quietly on the end of Eve’s bed staring at her for the longest time.
 Ken didn’t know it, but Eve always knew that he was there.
 She loved it when her father sat looking at her in the dark; her heart would swell, and throb pleasantly.
-Sometimes it felt so good Eve thought her heart might actually burst out of her chest.
+Sometimes it felt so good, Eve thought her heart might burst out of her chest.

-If Ken was at home in the morning after Eve had gotten out of bed, he was either on the telephone or distracted by some work issue or another; it was really impossible for Eve to gain his full attention at that time of day.
-Weekends were usually full of political rallies and fundraisers, and Ken and Faye were often away from home then too; in the late '00s Ken Abercrombie was a busy man, and one very much in demand by the public and the press.
+If Ken was at home in the morning after Eve had gotten out of bed, he was either on the telephone or distracted by some work issue or another; it was impossible for Eve to gain his full attention at that time of day.
+Weekends were usually full of political rallies and fundraisers, and Ken and Faye were often away from home then too.
+In the late '00s Ken Abercrombie was a busy man, and one very much in demand by the public and the press.
 The few precious moments in childhood that Eve had alone with her father, when she had his full attention, were like shiny jewels on a necklace of otherwise dull and uninteresting stones.
-At these times, when Ken would sit Eve on his knee, look directly into her eyes, flash one of his huge smiles, and tell her a story about his life—most of which Eve didn’t understand until she was much older and Ken’s complicated life story started to make sense to her—were the happiest, and most memorable, moments of her early life.
+At these times, when Ken would sit Eve on his knee, look directly into her eyes, flash one of his huge smiles, and tell her a story about his life—most of which Eve didn’t understand until she was much older, and Ken’s complicated life started to make sense to her—were the happiest and most memorable moments of her early life.

 The year that she finished high school, Eve didn’t feel that going straight on to college was right for her, so she asked Ken and Faye if she could take a gap year and go traveling.
 The disappointed expression that flashed across Faye’s face was quickly disguised, and they both got behind the idea.
 Alex, who much like his father was driven to be successful as quickly and efficiently as possible, had decided that he would go straight on to a pre-med degree at Stanford, so he was going to be out of Eve’s life for the first time that year anyway.